Poompatta: Suryaprabha Poompatta (2002–2008)

 Poompatta was lastly published by Suryaprabha Publications, Thrissur.
 It was the fifth and final publisher of Poompatta (as of now).
 The first issue of Suryaprabha Poompatta was released in the second week of April 2002.
 Suryaprabha Poompatta was adorned in full multicolour print.
 Its publication also ceased in 2008 after six years of circulation.

 The publication rights of Poompatta are still held by Suryaprabha Publications.
-As of 2024, it has been 16 years since Poompatta ceased publication, the longest gap in its history.
+As of 2026, it has been 18 years since Poompatta ceased publication, the longest gap in its history.

 Republication attempts

 Since 2020, there has been a renewed interest in bringing back Poompatta in some form, spurred by former readers and ex-employees of PAICO Poompatta who connect through social media groups, particularly Facebook.
-Responding to this, the PAICO group has been republishing some issues of its popular illustrated series Paico ClassicsPAICO Classics, with support from the reader community.
+Responding to this, the PAICO group has been republishing some issues of its popular illustrated series PAICO Classics, with support from the reader community.
 Notably, this community has also played a big supportive role in the publication of three original works first published in Paico Poompatta: Amarjit Singh, a novel by K Radhakrishnan about Chambal bandits, Bhoopathikkotta, another popular novel by the same author and Rukkuvinte Sahasangal, a collection of stories featuring a clever deer, authored by R. Gopalakrishnan.
 The PAICO group has also recently republished two collections of early Kapish comics.
 Efforts are underway to publish more titles in the future.